|Nutrition Facts (per serving)|

 Heat 2 tablespoons of the oil in a deep heavy-bottomed pan and add the chopped onion.
 Fry until soft.

 Add the ginger and garlic pastes and fry for 2 minutes.

 Add the chicken, coriander, cumin, and red chili (1 teaspoon) powders and garam masala and fry for another 5 minutes.

 Add the lentil paste, coconut milk, salt to taste and cook the mixture till the chicken is tender.

 Boil the noodles according to the instructions on the package.
 Strain and run cool water over them.
 Pour 1 tablespoon of oil over the noodles to keep them from sticking, and toss to mix well.
 Keep aside.

-Heat 3 tablespoons of oil in a small pan till very hot.
-Turn off the flame and add 1 tablespoon of red chilli powder to this oil.
-Keep this chilli oil aside to cool.
+Heat 3 tablespoons of oil in a small pan until hot.
+Turn off the flame and add 1 tablespoon of red chili powder to this oil.
+Keep this chili oil aside to cool.

-Serve in a deep bowl (for each person) as follows: Place a single serve of noodles in the bowl.
+Serve in a deep bowl (for each person) as follows: Place a single-serve of noodles in the bowl.
 Top generously with the chicken gravy, then add the chopped garlic, spring onion, leek and boiled egg, one on top of the other as per preference.
-Drizzle with chilli oil and sprinkle dry prawn powder according to taste.
+Drizzle with chili oil and sprinkle dry prawn powder according to taste.
 Garnish with potato sticks and then chopped coriander leaves (cilantro).
 Add a twist of lemon.
-Enjoy!